How to Find Your Nearest Cell Tower in South Africa in Five Minutes or Less: 2021 Edition

 OpenSignal features a compass that points in the direction of your network's cell tower and also has a cell tower map.

-Both LTE Discovery and Network Cell Info are powerful, in-depth, and user-friendly enough to show the best cell service in your area.
+Both Cell Towers and Network Cell Info are powerful, in-depth, and user-friendly enough to show the best cell service in your area.
 They’re highly recommended apps used by most professionals.